hang53/SGL-SGC/README.md

 # SGL-SGC

-Self-supervised Graph Learning with Segmented Graph Channels
+The codes of Self-supervised Graph Learning with Segmented Graph Channels.

+Refactored code is coming soon.